-Candidates who have lived or worked outside the UK must undergo the same checks as all other staff in the school.
-In addition, the school must make any further checks so that any relevant events that occurred outside the UK can be considered.
+Candidates who have lived or worked outside the UK within the last 5 years must undergo the same checks as all other staff in the school.
+In addition, the school must make any further checks they think appropriate so that any relevant events that occurred outside the UK can be considered.